c-lyu/Traffic4Cast2022-TSE/README.md

 ## Usage

-The scripts used for data imputation, data preparation, feature extraction and model prediction are included in `run.sh`.
+The scripts used for data imputation, data preparation, feature extraction and model training & prediction are included in `run.sh`.
+Before running the scripts, please configure the paths in `config.json`.

 ```bash
 sh run.sh